hashicorp/go-tfe/README.md

 Enterprise' - but a feature will be explicitly noted as only supported in one or the other, if applicable (rare).

-Note this client is in beta and is subject to change (though it is generally quite stable).
-We will indicate any breaking changes by releasing new versions.
+## Release Information

+This project uses semantic versioning to convey the impact of released changes.

-Until the release of v1.0, any minor version changes will indicate possible breaking changes.
-Patch version changes will be used for both bugfixes and non-breaking changes.
+Since the release of go-tfe 1.0, we don't anticipate releasing any major breaking changes.
+From time to time, breaking changes that reflect a bug fix may appear as a minor version change.
+Minor version changes will otherwise indicate new features and enhancements.
+Patch version changes will be used for bug fixes, performance improvements, and otherwise unimpactful changes.

 ## Installation